WWF report says online wildlife trade on rise in Myanmar

 Researchers identified 639 Facebook accounts belonging to wildlife traders.
 The largest online trading group had more than 19,000 members and dozens of posts per week, it said.

-The animals bought and sold included elephants, bears and gibbons, Tibetan antelope, critically endangered pangolins and an Asian giant tortoise.
-The most popular were various species of monkeys, often bought as pets.
+The animals and animal parts bought and sold involved elephants, bears and gibbons, Tibetan antelope, critically endangered pangolins and an Asian giant tortoise.
+The most popular mammals were various species of langurs and monkeys, often bought as pets.

 Most of the animals advertised for sale were taken from the wild.
 They also included civets, which along with pangolins have been identified as potential vectors in the spread of diseases such as SARS and COVID-19.